he information below applies to Fantasy only. Visit the following articles if you are looking for information specific to:

 In both versions (web and App), the Stats Centre has all players and their statistics.

-The Roll Back Your Team button reinstates your team to exactly what it looked like at the end of the previous lockout period.
+2. Roll Back Your Team button reinstates your team to exactly what it looked like at the end of the previous lockout period.
 Clicking this button reverses any trades you made since the lockout was lifted and resets any adjustments made to Captain, Vice-Captain, Emergency selections and player positioning.
-Like reversing trades, rollback only works up until the first lock-out of each round.
+Roll back only works up until the first lock-out of each round as once the first lock-out starts your C and VC choice is set.

 The Final Series component of your League (Rounds 22 to 25) operate under the same trading rules as the regular season, so you can make up to two trades per round as long as you still have trades in the bank.